vanminh1701/fcj-ws02-ecs/content/3-demo/_index.md

 pre : " <b>3. </b> "
 ---

-Trong phần demo này sẽ đi qua 3 phần chính:
+In this lab, we will go through 3 main parts:

-1. Khởi tạo hệ thống với CloudFormation bằng aws cli
+1. Initialize the system with CloudFormation using aws cli
-2. Debugging container
+2. Debugging containers
-3. Kiểm tra log trên CloudWatch
+3. Check logs on CloudWatch and Container Insights

 #### Content